Pillowcase Sizes And Dimensions Guide

 For Non-Removable Pillowcases

-A few types of pillows come with a matching pillowcase sewn in, meaning you won't be able to remove the outer covering without destroying your cushion.
+A few types of pillows come with a matching pillowcase sewn in, meaning you won't be able to remove the outer covering without deconstructing your pillow.
 Luckily, you can still get your decorative pillows' measurements by following these easy steps:

 - Measure the distance from one seam to the other with a soft measuring tape.
 Ensure the tape doesn't have too much slack when taking its measurements.